Gaius-Augustus/pygustus/README.md

 ~~~
 from pygustus import etraining

-etraining.train('path/to/trainfilename',  species='SPECIES')
+etraining.train('path/to/trainfilename.gb',  species='SPECIES')
 ~~~
 The species to be trained must be present in the config folder of AUGUSTUS (see also AUGUSTUS_CONFIG_PATH).
-To create a new species, the Pearl script `new_species.pl` from the script folder of AUGUSTUS can be used.
+To create a new species, the Perl script `new_species.pl` from the script folder of AUGUSTUS can be used.

 If the path to the etraining executable is to be specified temporarily, the Pygustus parameter `path_to_binary=path/to/etraining` can be used.